Discover These 4 Tried & Tested Tactics To Beat Back Pain At The Computer

 Because studies have shown that standing up for long periods of time can also lead to the development of lower back pain.

-It seems like you just can't win sometimes!
+So it seems like you just can't win sometimes!

-However the answer here is to do both.
+However, one solution is to do both.

-And that is being stuck in the same position for too long.
+Which is being stuck in the same position for too long.

 This has worked out great for office workers with one study showing they had a 54% decrease in their amount of back and neck pain in only 4 weeks when alternating between a sitting and a standing desk.

-For instance another study found that when workers stood for 45 minutes and sat for 15 minutes every hour it had zero effect on their back pain.
+As another study found that when workers stood for 45 minutes and sat for 15 minutes every hour it had zero effect on their back pain.

-But when they sat for 40 minutes and stood for 20 minutes their back pain greatly reduced.
+However when they sat for 40 minutes and stood for 20 minutes their back pain greatly reduced.

 So get your time ratios right and this can be an extremely effective tactic for beating back pain at the computer.

-One way you can try this tactic for yourself either at home or at work is to buy yourself a sit/stand desk.
+And one way you can try this tactic for yourself either at home or at work is to buy yourself a sit/stand desk.

 And the one I'd recommend is the Varidesk Height Adjustable Standing Desk.

-This one has 11 different height settings so it's easy to position at the perfect height for you.
+As this one has 11 different height settings so it's easy to position at the perfect height for you.

 4. Take Regular Microbreaks